Luis Carlos Arias: Independiente Santa Fe

 On January 4, 2012, his transfer to Santa Fe was confirmed.
 During his first year in one of the clubs from the Colombian capital city, he played a major part in securing the team's seventh star at Torneo Apertura, ending 36 years of failure to gain a title in the league.
 In 2013, he won his second title with the team, Superliga del 2013, making two essential goals.
 In that year, Luis played in the League and in Copa Libertadores.
 However, he was injured during the quarter-finals, and was unable to play for a period.
 During the first semester of 2014, he recovered from his injury to play in Copa Libertadores and Liga Postobon.
 In the second semester, he managed to get the eight-Liga Postobon-title teaming up with Daniel Torres, Omar Pérez, Francisco Meza, Juan Daniel Roa and Luis Manuel Seijas, in a final against the paisa team, Independiente Medellín, whom he scored the goal that assured his team's victory.
 He continued in Independiente Santa Fe until 2015, then returned to Independiente Medellín.

 Independiente Medellín

-In 2015, a former DIM's coach, Leonel Álvarez, brings him back to play Torneo Finalización 2015 losing semi-finals against his local rival, Atlético Nacional, in a global score 1-2 against the red team.
-For the next year, he manage to show a much-better performance than the one he had in 2009 at Torneo Apertura 2016.
-During that season, in a game against Atlético Huila, he scores an amazing-free kick goal that finished in the first position of a Top 5-sport channel, Win Sports.
-In many dim websites like Dalerojo.net, he has been considered a poderoso idol.
+In 2015, former DIM's coach, Leonel Álvarez, brought him back to the club for the Torneo Finalización 2015, where the team reached the semi-finals before being eliminated Atlético Nacional.
+In 2016, during the Torneo Apertura, he delivered a strong, overall performance compared to his 2009 season.
+That year he scarpered a free-kick goal against Atlético Huila, that was later highlighted by the sports channel, Win Sports.
+Some Independiente Medellin fan websites have described him as an important figure to teh club.